J-Afzal/Terminal-Games/README.md

 ## General Information

-**Feature:** Pressing the `q` key on most screens within `terminal-games` will quit to the main menu if within a game and quit the program if within the main menu.
+**Feature:** Pressing the `q` key on most screens within `terminal-games` will quit to the main menu, if within a game, and quit the program, if within the main menu.

 ![Main Menu](./resources/screenshots/main-menu.png "Main Menu")